Microsoft Office has over 180 million users. Imagine the amount of data. Obviously, Microsoft cannot store all of it forever.

 Content Retention Policy

 Content retention policy determines the amount of time within which you can recover your items.
-You can create and manage retention policies for your organization in Office 365 Security & Compliance Center.
+You can create and manage retention policies for your organization in Office 365 Security & Compliance Center, including the Outlook retention policy.

 How does retention work?
 If users edit or delete content, a copy is retained in the Recoverable Items folder.
 For SharePoint site collections, a copy of the original content is retained in the Preservation Hold library.